 Infants who begin breathing as soon as mask ventilation is started can be given to the mother.

-Careful notes must be made describing the infant’s condition at birth, the resuscitation needed and the probable cause of failure to breathe at birth.
+Careful notes must be made describing the infant’s condition at birth, the resuscitation needed and the probable cause of failure to breathe at birth after delivery.

 It is very frightening for a mother to know that her infant needs resuscitation.
 Therefore, it is important to tell the mother that her infant needs some help and to explain to her what is being done to the infant.
-Remember that the mother may start bleeding while the staff are busy resuscitating the infant.
+Remember that the mother may start bleeding while the staff are busy resuscitating the infant is being resuscitated.

 It is important that all the resuscitation equipment is kept clean and in good working order.
 After a resuscitation all the equipment must be cleaned to prevent the spread of infection.
 The masks and mucus extractors must be washed with water and soap or detergent and rinsed.
 The self-inflating bags must be sterilised.

 Yes.
 All infants that are meconium stained at birth need special care to reduce the risk of severe meconium aspiration.
 Whenever possible, all these at-risk infants should be identified before delivery by noting that the amniotic fluid is meconium stained.

 As a result of fetal hypoxia, the fetus may make gasping movements and pass meconium.
 Before delivery, meconium in the amniotic fluid can be sucked into the upper airways.
 Fortunately most of the meconium is unable to reach the fluid-filled lungs of the fetus.
 Only after delivery, when the infant inhales air, does meconium usually enter the lungs.